 Widely Spaced Teeth

-Spacing (the opposite of crowding), results when the teeth are too small to fill the available space.
+Spacing is the opposite of crowding.
+This happens when the teeth are too small to fill the available space.
 It can also be caused by abnormal tissue attachments or missing teeth.
-Dr. Lee can correct widely spaced teeth with orthodontics and help you avoid poor dental function and aesthetic.
+Dr. Lee can correct widely spaced teeth with orthodontics and help you avoid poor dental function and aesthetics.

 Impaction occurs when a tooth cannot erupt into the mouth, and instead becomes lodged below the gums.
 Impacted teeth can be caused by poor positioning of developing tooth buds, early loss of primary teeth, or overcrowding of the teeth.